Contestant on ‘chaotic’ game show wins huge jackpot after answering just one question

-The Wheel: Contestant on ‘chaotic’ game show wins huge jackpot after answering just one question
+The Wheel: Contestant on ‘chaotic’ game show wins £82,000 after answering just one question

 TV viewers watched on in disbelief as a contestant on The Wheel won a huge amount of money after answering just one question.

-The game show, hosted by Michael McIntyre, returned to BBC One on Saturday (5 November).
+Series three of the game show, hosted by Michael McIntyre, returned for a new episode on BBC One on Saturday (5 November).

 It sees three contestants, selected by chance, compete for a chance to win a hefty cash prize with help from celebrity guests.